konomu/lagrange-personal/_posts/2024-08-24-wa-ga-emphasis.md

 >62\. <u>あいつは</u>許せない。(Contrastive は)<br>*He is __not__ forgivable.*

 The English translations and the emphasized words are approximations of the sentence's nuance.
 The first sentence with exclusive が is a statement that specifies **who** is unforgivable out of all people, while the second sentence with contrastive は is a statement that specifies **whether or not** this person is unforgivable (as contrastive は in a negative statement).
-We can rephrase (62) here into ｢あいつは許せるわけではない。｣ ("It is not true that he is forgivable.")
+We can rephrase (62) here into ｢あいつが許せるというわけではない。｣ ("It is not true that he is forgivable.")

 Notice that exclusive が makes an implication about other people (that they are not the unforgivable ones), whereas this particular usage of contrastive は makes no implications about other people.
 Thus, contrastive は is not interchangeable with exclusive が in statements that specify something out of a pool of other things, like (63) and (64).